 - Inbuilt Plugins/Effects – Reaper features hundreds of studio-quality effects for processing audio and MIDI.

-In the first look you just get…not much.
-When you open Reaper first time you see there is a blank slate.
-On the left side you get the track list window, on the right side the main arrangement window and on the bottom a mixer with transport bar.
-The overall feeling seems like a 20 year old Windows 95 program until you customize the interface as per your need.
+In the first look, you just get…not much.
+When you open Reaper the first time you see there is a blank slate.
+On the left side, you get the tracklist window, on the right side the main arrangement window and on the bottom a mixer with the transport bar.
+The overall feeling seems like a 20-year-old Windows 95 program until you customize the interface as per your need.

 But what you get in the fraction of price from other DAWs is enough.
 There are many professionals who are using this audio digital workstation without any hassle.
 After all, practice is the key to success.